-Player arrested for alleged match-fixing at 2020 French Open
+Player arrested for match-fixing at 2020 French Open

-PARIS (AP) — A tennis player suspected of match-fixing last year has been arrested in Paris during the French Open, the Paris prosecutor’s office said Friday.
+PARIS (AP) — A tennis player suspected of match-fixing last year has been arrested during the French Open, the Paris prosecutor’s office said Friday.

 According to French newspaper Le Parisien, which first reported the story, the player is 765th-ranked Yana Sizikova of Russia.
 The prosecutor’s office confirmed to The Associated Press that a “women’s international player” was in custody, but it did not identify her.